Joash09/blog/content/posts/SetsAndTopologies.md

 ### Maps between sets {#maps-between-sets}

-In elementary calculus, you may recall the "ruler test" when determining whether the graph being looked at was a function.
+Recall from high school mathematics, a function is a map which passes the "ruler test."
+This test checks whether a single point in the domain maps to a single point in the codomain.
 Classifications like these play an important role in mathematics.
-The are more fundamental classification of maps which I will outline here.
+The are more fundamental classifications of maps which I will outline here.
 However, before classifying maps it is worth introducing some terminology below and although domain/preimage and codomain/image sound similar notice the distinction.

 | Term              | Description                                                             |
 |-------------------|-------------------------------------------------------------------------|